WPDevelopers/notificationx/docs/extensions/grvf.md

 - Because the entire data pipeline lives in the Pro plugin, testing "does Gravity Forms actually create a notification" requires `notificationx-pro` active with a real Gravity Forms install — the free plugin alone cannot produce entries for this source.
 - If Gravity Forms is deactivated after being configured, `is_active()` will start returning `false` and the extension's actions stop registering; existing stored entries are not automatically cleaned up by this class.
-- `_TODO: verify_` — no automated tests under `tests/` reference `grvf` or `GravityForms`; behaviour above for the Pro class is based on reading `notificationx-pro/includes/Extensions/GRVF/GravityForms.php` directly, not on running it.
+- No automated tests reference `grvf` or `GravityForms` (`tests/test-extension-factory.php` does not name them, and `notificationx-pro` ships no `tests/` suite); the Pro-class behaviour above is from reading `notificationx-pro/includes/Extensions/GRVF/GravityForms.php` directly, not from running it.

 ## Related docs